wolfgangstrasser/azure-docs/articles/synapse-analytics/cicd/source-control.md

 ![Confirm the correct publish branch](media/publish-change.png)

 > [!IMPORTANT]
 > The collaboration branch is not representative of what's deployed in the service.
-The changes in collaboration branch *must* be published manually service.
+The changes in collaboration branch *must* be published manually to the service.

 ## Switch to a different Git repository